Who We Are

 Luc HAVYARIMANA, Quality Control Officer (Rwanda)

-My role at Twin is to provide technical assistance to producer organizations by complying with specialty coffee quality standards along the supply chain from harvesting, processing wet and dry mill to exporting excellent quality SCAA green coffee.
+I provide technical assistance to producer organisations by complying with specialty coffee quality standards along the supply chain from harvesting, processing wet and dry mill to exporting excellent quality SCAA green coffee.
 I have 19 years experience in sustainable coffee supply chains working with private and NGOs as Certification Manager.
-I joined Twin because of its strategy focuses on quality and certification development for smallholders organizations with an orientation on marketing rather than big companies in coffee supply chain.
+I joined Twin because of its strategy focuses on quality and certification development for smallholders organisations with an orientation on marketing rather than big companies in coffee supply chain.